LLNL/radiuss-shared-ci/docs/sphinx/user_guide/use_spack.rst

 so that Spack can be used to install the dependencies and generate a configuration file for the build.

-The above figure illustrate how we use Uberenv to drive Spack, which is configured with custom packages and RADIUSS Spack Configs.
+The above figure illustrates how we use Uberenv to drive Spack, which is configured with custom packages and RADIUSS Spack Configs.
 The end product is a CMake Cached configuration file.

 .. note::
-   Spack generates a CMake Cached configuration file during the project build when the package inherits from the CacheCMakePackage class.
+   In Spack, packages that inherits from the CachedCMakePackage class generate a CMake Cached configuration file during the project build.
 We used to implement this logic by ourselves in our Spack packages. `MFEM`_ stands out as the only non-CMake project that also generates a configuration file that is used in the CI workflow with Uberenv.